gdos/TerminalApps/README.md

 ### terminal-sokoban (tsok.adb)

 Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.
+Note that most any sokoban puzzle can become unsolvable after an unwise sequence of moves.

 Two [external] sokoban solvers named puller & ibox have been added.
 The command line is "solver-name puzzle-file-name max-levels level-number".
 Note that the max-levels are embedded into each puzzle file name.